-New York City, USA — The suicide rate among New York cab drivers skyrocketed in the past few years as they struggle to pay their debt and earn a living.
-Powerful industry leaders put ridesharing services like Uber and Lyft to blame – but a recent New York Times investigation says otherwise.
+New York City, USA — The suicide rate among NY cab drivers skyrocketed in the past few years as they struggle to pay their debt and earn a living.
+Powerful industry leaders put ridesharing services like Uber and Lyft to blame.
+However, a recent New York Times investigation says otherwise.

 The report shows that the financial crisis can be traced back to a handful of industry officials who artificially inflated the price of a medallion – which eventually leads to a damning collapse.

 Over the last ten years, powerful leaders duped thousands of cab drivers with reckless loans and made millions of dollars.
 In fact, the price of a medallion reached more than $1 million.
 Their poor and corrupt business practice generated huge profits and made themselves multimillionaires.

 All of these at the expense of thousands of cab drivers.

 Nowadays, these taxi medallions are worth less than $200,000.
 With the plummeting value of these permits, many retiring cab drivers find themselves trapped with a million-dollar debt they are unable to pay.
 More than 950 medallion owners have filed for bankruptcy and thousands more barely getting by.